| ISO image (International Organization for Standardization)

 The freeware could be used for personal or commercial purpose.

 7-Zip freeware works in Windows 10 / 8 / 7 / Vista / XP / 2008 / 2003 / 2000 / NT / ME / 98.
+To extract files from ISO, please right-click on ISO file and choose "7-Zip"

 -> "Extract archive" or "Extract here".
+Top

 |